bonitasoft/bonita-doc/md/rest-api-authorization.md

 This means that in addition to the permissions given to him by the User profile, John.Smith can also manage the Portal Look & Feel.
 It does not modify the permissions for any other user.

-If you do not use Bonita BPM Portal but still want to manage REST API authorizations, you can do this using the `custom-permissions-mapping.properties` file.
+If you do not use Bonita Portal but still want to manage REST API authorizations, you can do this using the `custom-permissions-mapping.properties` file.
 To do this, create a custom profile and configure the relevant permissions.
 For example, you could create a profile called CustomProcessManager and assign the permissions needed to monitor and manage processes:
 `profile|MyCustomProfile=[process_visualization, process_management, process_manager_management, custom_process_manager_permission]`